41M3/YEP_project3_2019/README.md

 To launch web version (beta)

-Make sure that "docker-compose" is installed on your computer Open the folder Delivery and execute this command in your shell:
+Make sure that "docker-compose" is installed on your computer Open the folder /Web and execute this command in your shell:

 sudo docker-compose up --build